 Vinyl-lined pools are the most common type of swimming pool, and for good reason.
 While fiberglass pools have their benefits, vinyl liners offer a number of advantages for the discerning pool buyer.
-If you’re considering installing an inground pool in your backyard, here are a few reasons a vinyl pool liner should be at the top of your list, including some common pros and cons of vinyl pools.
+If you’re considering installing an inground pool in your backyard, here are a few reasons a vinyl liner pool should be at the top of your list, including some common pros and cons.

 Vinyl Liner Pool pros: